 A horse behind the Rodeo Drive in New Town.
 Horses are very important in the native culture.

-For The Buffalo that could not dream, German photographer Felix von der Osten chronicles life on Montana’s the Fort Belknap Reservation, where since 1888, the Gros Ventre and Assiniboine tribes have raised their families and continued to foster a deeply-felt respect for the land.
+For The Buffalo that could not dream, German photographer Felix von der Osten chronicles life on Montana’s Fort Belknap Reservation, where since 1888, the Gros Ventre and Assiniboine tribes have raised their families and continued to foster a deeply-felt respect for their land.

 The photographer lived on the reservation for a month, discovering quiet moments of beauty and resilience in the 1,014 square mile area that remains of a once-flourishing Native American territory.
 As commercial hunters drove the American bison to the very brink of extinction, so too were the country’s first inhabitants ripped from their land, forced to surrender a devastating 17,500,000 acres under increasing pressure from gold mining companies.